About sleep and learning

 Children who are sleepy have trouble concentrating during the day.
-If your child can’t keep his attention on what he’s trying to learn, whether it’s climbing a tree at the park or singing a song at school, it will affect his learning.
+If your child can’t keep their attention on what they’re trying to learn, whether it’s climbing a tree at the park or singing a song at school, it will affect their learning.

 Memory and sleep

 Remembering things is part of learning.
-If your child is tired, it’s harder for her to remember basic things like how to spell words, how to do maths calculations, or where to find information in a book or on the internet.
-It’s also harder for her to remember how to do things like playing a musical instrument.
+If your child is tired, it’s harder for your child to remember basic things like how to spell words, how to do maths calculations, or where to find information in a book or on the internet.
+It’s also harder for your child to remember how to do things like playing a musical instrument.

-Our brains create and strengthen different types of memory in different sleep cycles.
-For example, just before your child wakes in the morning, his brain uses the last stages of REM sleep to sort and store memories and information from the previous day and get ready for the day ahead.
+Our brains create and strengthen different types of memory while we’re asleep.
+For example, just before your child wakes in the morning, their brain is sorting and storing memories and information from the previous day and getting ready for the day ahead.

 Behaviour and sleep

 Sleepy children tend to have more problems with behaviour at preschool or school – and at home too!